-8. Culminating Experience
+11. Culminating Experience

-The culminating experience has two course components: SOS 582 Sustainability Project Management and SOS 593 Applied Project.
-MSUS students are required to complete a team-based project plan, which must be approved by the SOS 582 course instructor, as part of the SOS 582 Project Management course.
+The culminating experience is carried out as a part of SOS 593 Applied Project.
+MSUS students are required to complete a team-based project plan, which must be approved by the SOS 593 course instructor.
 The proposed team project is then carried out in the SOS 593 Applied Project course.
 Each group must publicly present their project results and deliverables to the Professional Graduate Programs Committee and the School of Sustainability.